sowd/PicoGW/README.md

 Although REST does not recommend to put verb into the URL (URI), we dare to adopt this option, because GET access is extraordinaly easy compared to other methods.
 In addition, PUT methods is not necessarily supported by all browsers.

-As shown in the above example, additional parameters are supplied as GET parameter (after **?** character.)
-This way of parameter specification is applied to all HTTP methods, even for non-GET methods ([Criticisms?](https://github.com/KAIT-HEMS/PicoGW/issues))
+As shown in the above example, this PUT emulation takes additional parameters as GET parameter (after **?** character.)

 ### API directory